IMPORTANT NOTICE - New regulations

 - representatives of non-profit organizations under the age of 25 participating and attending seminars, conferences, sport, cultural or educational events organised and held by NGOs,

-- Belarus citizens from the age of six years and below the age 12 years,
+- Belarus citizens between the age of 6 and 12 years,

 - Belarus national participants aged 25 years or less in seminars, conferences, sport, cultural or educational events organised by non-profit organisations.

-- nationals of countries having a visa facilitation agreement with the European Union: Russia, the Ukraine, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Kosovo, Albania, Georgia and Moldova.
+- nationals of countries having a visa facilitation agreement with the European Union: Russia, Ukraine, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Albania, Georgia, Armenia, Azerbaijan, Cape Verde and Moldova.

 General requirements when applying for a short stay visa (C):

 - passport containing at least two blank pages, issued within 10 years before the submission of the visa application and its validity shall extend at least three months after the intended date of departure from the Schengen area,

 - a United Kingdom residence permit/long term visa valid for at least 3 months beyond the intended departure from the Schengen area,

 - a wholly and legibly completed and signed visa application form ,